The internet comes with a certain level of risk and it probably goes without saying that using it exposes us to the risks of a spyware.

 As expected, things may also be not that simple and the detection and removal of spyware could be harder.

-As they are designed to hide and run in the background, spyware are usually quite complex to find.
+Spyware are usually quite complex to find, as they are designed to hide and run in the background.

 Modern browsers are quite secure and don’t let web applications dump files into your computer without your consent.
 Infections are usually a consequence of some human actions, like allowing a download or installing a component.
 That’s why it is so important to adopt a critical surfing behavior.